syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

+---
+layout: post
+title: How to Add Custom Tool Bar in Blazor File Manager Component | Syncfusion
+description: Checkout and learn about Add Custom Tool Bar in Blazor File Manager component of Syncfusion, and more details.
+platform: Blazor
+control: File Manager
+documentation: ug
+---

 # How to add custom button in toolbar

 The toolbar items can be customized using the `ToolbarSettings` API and `ToolbarItemClicked` events.